-So why use web scraping on Twitter?
-What kind of information can we get from the notoriously fast-moving website and how easy is it to get that information?
+Why use web scraping on Twitter?
+What kind of information can we get from the notoriously action-packed social media website, and how easy is it to get all that data?

 A single tweet can tell you information about:

-For a Twitter user or marketer, access to data about how others engage with their tweets, can be vital for developing a brand.
-For companies, gathering data across Twitter can provide them with a competitive advantage.
+And that’s just some of the vast amount of data ready to be extracted by web scraping Twitter.
+For a Twitter user or marketer, access to data about how others engage with their tweets can be vital for developing a brand.
+For companies, gathering data across Twitter can provide them gain a competitive advantage.
 Academic researchers and journalists can make use of the data to understand how people interact and identify trends before they rise to the surface.
 Once you have the data, what you do with it is up to you.

 The Twitter API is really great for developers.
 It gives you a lot of access to the platform underlying Twitter.
 You can use it to compose tweets, read profiles, access data about your followers, and get information on four main Twitter data points: Tweets, Entities, Places, and Users.

-But we believe that web scraping can allow you to do more with Twitter than the API allows.
-Apify’s Twitter Scraper has the following advantages over the official API:
+But we believe that web scraping allows you to do more with Twitter than the API allows.
+Apify’s Twitter Scraper creates an unofficial Twitter API and has three main advantages over the official API: